wendahere/JAWS/Jayvien.md

 &rarr; Firstly, check your Port & Micropython **(Search on your computer Device Manager then click on Port)**/**(Tools...Options...Interpreter)**

-&rarr; Secondly, [Copy This To Your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in **Mi&rarr;cropython Device as wifimgr.py**
+&rarr; Secondly, [Copy This To Your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in **Micropython Device as wifimgr.py**

 &rarr; Thirdly, [Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**

 &rarr; Next, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**